Have you ever had a Whole of Life policy with Scottish Mutual?

-Many customers have been mis-sold their Whole of Life cover by Scottish Mutual.
-Scottish Mutual failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many consumers have been mis-sold their Whole of Life cover by Scottish Mutual.
+Scottish Mutual failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

 If you believe you were mis-sold your whole of life policy by Scottish Mutual, start you claim by completing the form opposite.

 Scottish Mutual mis-sold Whole of Life policies in many different ways:

 - Scottish Mutual did not make the customer aware that their Life Cover was linked to the Stock Market.

 - Scottish Mutual did not tell the customer that they had to have a 10 year review face to face by the advisor.

 - Customers were not advised by Scottish Mutual that if the savings element of the Life Cover is under-performing then they either have to increase their premiums or reduce their Life Cover.

 - Scottish Mutual failed to inform the customer that a Savings element attached to Life Cover may not have been the best option for them.